EmmaPeders1/IT2810-Project4/README.md

 In testing the user interface and responsive design, the group has used the device emaluation in the web browser to simulate the application on a phone screen (vertically and horizontally) and an ordinary PC (big screen) as well as an IPad (medium screen).

+# :earth_africa: Universal accessability

+To adhere to universal accessability, the application has gone through a color change from lighter to darker colors.
+Such change makes the constrast between text and background greater, which passes all the tests according to the WCAG guidelines.
+The placeholders in the input fields does not pass these tests, but this is not changed due to being the default from MUI.
+The fonts used on the website are easy to read, with no extra distractions.
+The text is also easily readable, and the group has chosen not to implement a manual font size change due to most web browsers already having this functionality implemented (which is tested to work on our application in Chrome).
+The buttons also adhere to universal accessability as they change both color and cursor upon hovering, which signals the change to the user.

 # :sweat: In retrospective

 In retrospective, we have gained experience and have some thoughts on what we could have done better.
+We would like to split the filter and sort function, making it more intuitive.